groovenauts/QueryItSmart/README.md

 RECAPTCHA_SECRET_KEY: 'YOUR_RECAPTCHA_SECRET_KEY' // Optional: Secret Key of reCAPTCHA
 ```

-### 2. Deployment and Run
+### 2. Deploy

 Perform the following gcloud command to deploy App Engine application in your GCP project.

 ```
-gcloud app deploy
+gcloud --project YOUR-PROJECT-ID app deploy
 ```

-### 3. Viewing your application
+### 3. Browse your application

-After you deploy your app to App Engine, you can run the following command to launch your browser and view the app at https://[YOUR_PROJECT_ID].appspot.com:
+After you deployed to App Engine, you can run the following command to launch your browser and view the app at https://[YOUR-PROJECT-ID].appspot.com:

 ```
 gcloud app browse